Posted May 14, 2014

 Fortunately, Maltego helps us visualize data to easily grasp correlations otherwise missed due to the flat nature of a large data set.
 Using Maltego also allows us to run scripts (transforms) to visualize the data that we are interested in, and then pivot to new queries and results, or even different data sets.

-To better serve the Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... community, we are announcing the public availability of 26 Maltego transforms that we’ve authored, designed to mine the data available from the VirusTotal Private API.
+To better serve the Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. community, we are announcing the public availability of 26 Maltego transforms that we’ve authored, designed to mine the data available from the VirusTotal Private API.
 These transforms enable security professionals to quickly find actionable intelligence for an incident, or find interesting overlaps or clusters while doing research.
 With these transforms, among a number of other capabilities, you will be able to:

 - Get domains and IP addresses which a hash has communicated with